Azure/reliable-web-app-pattern-java/README.md

     code .
     ```

-    If using WSL, start a WSL Ubuntu terminal and clone the repo to a WSL directory.
+    If using WSL, start a WSL Ubuntu terminal and clone the repo to a WSL directory (see example in the following image).

     ![WSL Ubuntu](docs/assets/wsl-ubuntu.png)